@nodenv/node-build

 Applying Patches

-Both nodenv install and node-build support the --patch (-p) flag to apply a patch to the Node (/iojs/chakracore) source code before building.
-Patches are read from STDIN:
+Both nodenv install and node-build commands support the -p/--patch flag to apply a patch to the Node source code before building.
+Patches are read from standard input:

 # applying a single patch